- How to Find a Mail-Forwarding Service for Sending US Credit Cards to Canada

 I’ve heard Planet Express is a good option.
 Why don’t I just use them?

-Planet Express is a well-covered mail forwarding option in the churning community and online churning blogs.
+Planet Express is a well-covered mail forwarding option in the miles and points community.
 They offer an approximate total cost of $9.28 USD per mail forward and cover all the other requirements.
 But, as we’ve mentioned, mail forwarding for credit cards is something prone to the tragedy of the commons, and Planet Express could very well go the way of MyMallBox and Shipito in the future.
 In most cases, when something in this game becomes popular enough, it’s not a question of if it will be shut down, but when.

 For this reason, we suggest that you employ the tactics detailed earlier in this article to find your own mail forwarding solution, and should only fall back on Planet Express if you cannot find anything suitable.